cmunoz-g/cmunoz-g/README.md

 Glad you found my profile 😄 I'm Carlos, a software developer with a passion for building and creating.
 I'm currently studying Software Engineering at UAX and immersing myself in 42 Madrid, where we explore software engineering fundamentals through projects in C and C++.

+Before diving into software development, I worked in marketing—developing and implementing campaigns, analyzing data, and optimizing user experiences.

 ### 🔧 Technologies & Tools
 - **Programming Languages**: C, C++, Bash, Python, currently learning C# and Unity.
 - **Tools**: Git, Visual Studio Code, Power Query.